This is Topic 2 in the Website Rebuild Series – View the Series Overview Here.

 - An ”in-page navigation bar” above the hero but beneath the main navigation

 Note that while we opted to create the “in-page” navigation so it appeared to be part of the primary navigation, it was really a page-level component that could be modified at will.

 We built a handful of custom components that could be dropped into the body of the page and reordered as desired.
-The most useful component is our “Flex Component Module.”
+The most useful design block is our “Flex Component Module.”
 This module gave us immense structural control over the page; for example, if we wanted a single column width in one section and two columns in another, we could easily achieve this by stacking the modules.
-The combination of our new Flex Component along with the other components allowed us to create “templates” for primary pages, which we could then use to quickly and easily produce multiple variations containing different content.
+The combination of our new Flex Component along with the other components allowed us to create “prebuilt templates” for primary pages, which we could then use to quickly and easily produce multiple variations containing different content.

-We built our website using a combination of WordPress, Advanced Custom Fields (ACF), and WPengine.
+We built our website using a combination of WordPress, our WP Page Builder, Advanced Custom Fields (ACF), and WPengine.
 Our development partner on this project was Windmill Strategies (specifically Jen Brigham, who served as the lead developer on the project).
 We had multiple TPGi accessibility engineers and UX designers involved from the onset of this project to achieve a technical infrastructure that allowed us to satisfy both business and technical objectives.

 The framework we developed can be used to rapidly produce new accessible websites, primarily of the B2B and lead-gen types.
 It offers non-developers an easy way to build and maintain a wide variety of accessible website layouts and designs, without having to start from scratch or break the bank.